ZKCamp/aztec-noir-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 5 - Building a Noir Application - Part 2</b></summary>
 <br/>
-Part 2 of Building a Noir Application
+Part 2 of Building a Noir Application introduces the steps to generate, compose and test a Solidity Smart contract to manage the Private Voting for the DAO.
+Students are also introduced to the ZK primitive - Nullifers.
+Finally, students learn how to use Noir in the browser.

 <br/>
 <li><a href = "https://youtu.be/UZiUfh5eO7I">Recording</a></li>